 The bottom line?

-You want to ensure your navigation menu supports your visitor’s goals rather than including random pages that are ignored at best and cause confusion or frustration at worst.
+You want to ensure your navigation menu supports your visitor’s goals rather than including random pages that are ignored at best and that cause confusion or frustration at worst.

 7. Use Utility Navigation When Appropriate